hyperspy/hyperspy/doc/user_guide/io.rst

         Lazy operations are often i-o bound, reading and writing the data creates a bottle neck in processes due to the slow read write speed of many hard disks.
-In these cases, compressing your data is often beneficial to the speed of some operation.
+In these cases, compressing your data is often beneficial to the speed of some operations.
 Compression speeds up the process as there is less to read/write with the trade off of slightly more computational work on the CPU.

-- ``chunks``: tuple of interger or None.
+- ``chunks``: tuple of integer or None.
 Define the chunking used for saving the dataset.
 If None, calculates chunks for the signal, with preferably at least one chunk per signal space.
-- ``close_file``: only relevant for zarr store (``ZipStore``, ``DBMStore``) requiring store to flush data to disk. if ``False``, doesn't close the file after writing.
+- ``close_file``: only relevant for zarr store (``ZipStore``, ``DBMStore``) requiring store to flush data to disk.
+If ``False``, doesn't close the file after writing.
 The file should not be closed if the data need to be accessed lazily after saving.
   Default is ``True``.
 - ``write_dataset``: if ``False``, doesn't write the dataset when writing the file.